 My paintings can be thought of as both expressionistic and minimal.
-I’ve always been attracted to grids and structures, and so my current imagery evokes architectural lattice or tile patterns.
+This suite of paintings and monotypes evokes architectural lattice or tile patterns.
 I am attracted to the physicality of ceramic decoration and the tile work of Latin cultures: although orderly in composition, these objects can be pleasingly imperfect and rough-hewn.
-Repetition in these designs serves to create a soothing focus within circular movement, something I am after using the painterly tools of pigment and light.
+I paint wet-on-wet and look for spontaneity and physicality in my work.

 Anne Russinof lives and works in Brooklyn, NY.
 Originally from Chicago, she is a graduate of the School of the Art Institute of Chicago and received an MFA from Pratt Institute.
 Russinof has been a resident at the Yaddo and Millay Art Colonies, and is a member of American Abstract Artists.
 Supporting herself as a designer for print and web, she also maintains a blog called Gallery Travels that features mostly abstract painting shown in NYC.
 She recently completed a suite of etchings at VanDeb Editions.